 Meanwhile, Michael continued, in his videos and media appearances, to cultivate a sex-symbol image, albeit a more rugged-leather, chin stubble, sneer-mature one than he had nurtured in Wham!
 But with the release of his second solo effort, "Listen Without Prejudice Vol. 1", in 1990, Michael surprised fans and industry insiders by shunning the press and saying he wouldn't make videos.
 The album peaked at #2 nonetheless, and there was a chart-topping hit, the sombre "Praying for Time" (#1, 1990).
-The danceable second single, "Freedom", whose lyrics spelled out Michael's decision to abandon his rock-star persona -- went to #8 (1990) and was made into a video, albeit without Michael's presence.
-(Instead, a bevy of supermodels appeared lip-syncing his vocals.)
-In late 1991, Michael was back on the charts with a #1 version of Elton John's "Don't Let the Sun Go Down on Me," recorded live with John.
+The danceable second single, "Freedom", whose lyrics spelled out Michael's decision to abandon his rock-star persona, went to #8 (1990) and was made into a video, albeit without Michael's presence.
+Instead, a bevy of super models appeared lip-syncing his vocals.
+In late 1991, Michael was back on the charts with a #1 version of Elton John's "Don't Let the Sun Go Down on Me," recorded live with Elton.

-A 29 song, 2 CD set called "Twenty Five" was released in North America on April 1st, 2008.
+A twenty-nine song, 2-CD set called "Twenty Five" was released in North America on April 1st, 2008.
 To promote the album, Michael set out on his first tour of the United States in seventeen years.
 The DVD version of "Twenty Five" included forty videos on two discs, including seven from George's days with Wham!
 The following year, Michael kicked off his first European tour in fifteen years, called 25 Alive.
-It began in Barcelona, Spain, in September and finished in December at Wembley Arena in England.
+It began in Barcelona, Spain in September and finished in December at Wembley Arena in England.
 On May 12th, 2007, he began the European 25 Live Stadium Tour 2007, which ended on August 4th in Belfast, Northern Ireland.
 On March 25th, 2008, a third part of the 25 Live Tour was announced for North America.
-This leg included 21 dates in the United States and Canada.
+This leg included twenty-one dates in the United States and Canada.

 On March 2nd, 2011, Michael revealed plans to release a cover version of New Order's 1987 hit "True Faith" in aid of the charity Comic Relief.
 The British daily newspaper The Guardian called his rendition "the worst 'non-comedy' charity single of all time".
 Michael went on to release a cover of Stevie Wonder's 1972 song, "You and I" on April 15th, 2011, as an MP3 gift to Prince William and Catherine Middleton on the occasion of their April 29th wedding.
 Although the MP3 was released for free, George appealed to those who did download the track to make a contribution to The Prince William & Miss Catherine Middleton Charitable Gift Fund.
 On May 11th of that same year, a series of shows across Europe called the Symphonica Tour was announced.
 That tour kicked off at the Prague State Opera House on August 22nd, but had to be canceled in November as Michael became severely ill in Vienna, Austria.